 - Responsible digital citizens who can make a positive contribution to society.

-The specific skills learners will gain include;
+The skills our students will gain include;

 - Fundamental technical skills for life and any workplace